PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 15 Plans.md

 		* If the party doesn't have the fragment he will seek it out by destroying the HQ.
 	* *Dialogue with party*
 		* To the party:
 			* *I must say, I'm impressed you've managed to escape death at every turn.
 On the airship, in the depths of Khyber.
-You've impressed me.*
+You've lot have impressed me.*
+			* *My powers have grown since we've last met.
+Turns out I can corrupt even the strongest of beasts to act on my will, given enough time.*
 			* *I've come for that fragment.
 Hand it over now.*
 			* *He ordered me not to kill you this day.
 He didn't say anything about allowing gravity to do it.*
-			* *Hand over the fragment, or I will drop this place out of the sky, and let nature take its course.*
+			* *Hand over the fragment, or I will drop this place out of the sky, and let nature take its course.
+I've done it once before.*
-		* To Forge:
+		* To Forge: (don't include, forge's player won't be present at this session)
 			* *My name is Woe.
 But Forge, or should I say Otto, perhaps you know me by another name.
 I am Teln a'Loft.
 Do you remember me?*
 			* *You made a choice to sacrifice yourself and your men to win a battle.
 You chose to take my life in the pursuit of victory.
 You killed me in the name of sacrifice and victory.*
 			* *And now look at us.
 We are the same, given bodies a'new, forced to fight in yet another war.
 The only difference between us is that I know what I'm fighting for, and you haven't even begun to understand the things you're fighting against.